ethberlinzwei/KnowledgeBase/mentors.md

 -   Caspar

 If you have any questions along the way or can't access any of the mentorship-specific tools (our Riot chat or ticket system), please reach out!

-For all the general event infos, please go to the [ETHBerlin website](https://ethberlinzwei.com) or the general [ETHBerlin Knowledge Base](https://github.com/ethberlinzwei/KnowledgeBase).
+For all the general event infos, please go to the [ETHBerlin Zwei website](https://ethberlinzwei.com) or continue reading the general [ETHBerlin Zwei Knowledge Base](https://github.com/ethberlinzwei/KnowledgeBase).

 ---